suchja/x11server/README.md

 ##About
-A Docker Image running an X-Server (xvfb based) and providing the display via VNC to the host or any other machine.
+Docker Image for creating a service container providing an X11-Server in conjunction with a VNC-Server.
+It allows to get the display of an application running inside a docker container to the host or any other machine accessing the VNC-Server.

+It is intended to be used in conjunction with at least one other container hosting the application requiring an X-Server (aka X-Client).
+This differentiates it from other solutions running the X-Server, the VNC-Server and the X-Client in the same container.

+My intention for this image was to have a clear separation of concerns.
+This image is responsible for all the X-Server stuff.
+Another image can fully concentrate on the application and is simply linked to a container of this image.

 ##Usage